yumkong/cpp_prac/readme.txt

 (26_2) cc3_4: hanoi tower with iteration (using stack) (27) cc3_5: implements a queue with 2 stacks
 (28) cc3_6: sort a stack (inplace or save to another stack)

+#0619
+./cc
+(29) cc4_1: check if a tree is balanced
+(30) cc4_2: check whether there is a path between 2 nodes in a directed graph (31) cc4_3: create a binary tree with minimal height given sorted array (32) cc4_4: create a linklist for each tree level
+(33) cc4_5: find the successor of a given node in a binary search tree (34) cc4_6: find the frist ancestor of two nodes in a tree (35) cc4_7: check if a tree is another tree's subtree (36) cc4_8: find all tree paths where the sum of the node on the path equals to a certain number ./cpp_primer
+(37) cpp16_1: template function to get absolute of a value (38) cpp16_2: template function to print out to different streams (file, screen(cout), and memory(stringstream)) (39) cpp16_5: template function to get the max of two vals (40) cpp16_9: template function using different vectors' iterator as arguments (41) cpp16_12: get the maximal occurence element of a container (42) cpp16_13: print container's elements
+(43) cpp16_14: same as (42)
+(44) cpp16_15: template func with non-type template parameter: return an array's length (45) cpp16_16: template func with non-type template parameter: print a container's elements